minoa-lang/reference/src/literals.md

                       | '\p'
 ```

-An escaped characterf, also known as an escape code, is used to represent certain character values that normally cannot be represented in a character or string.
+An escaped character, also known as an escape code, is used to represent certain character values that normally cannot be represented in a character or string.

 These can be generally split into 3 categories:
 - Simple escape codes